mech-lang/mech/README.md

 // Check that the numbers were added together assert_eq!(core.get_cell("add", 1, 3), Some(Value::from_u64(8)));

-// We can add another row to Table 1 let txn2 = Transaction::from_text("#add += [3 4]");
+// We can add another row to the #add table let txn2 = Transaction::from_text("#add += [3 4]");
 core.process_transaction(&txn2);